Who can have enzalutamide?

 - In England, you won’t be able to have enzalutamide if you’ve already had abiraterone – unless you had to stop taking abiraterone within three months because of severe side effects or because your cancer continued to grow.

-- In Scotland, the SMC has approved the use of enzalutamide for men who have already had abiraterone – but not all hospitals are giving it to these men, as they don’t have to follow the SMC guidance.
+- In Scotland, the Scottish Medicines Consortium (SMC) has approved the use of enzalutamide for men who have already had abiraterone – but not all hospitals are giving it to these men, as they don’t have to follow the SMC guidance.

 - In Wales and Northern Ireland, enzalutamide may not be available for men who have already had abiraterone.